biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/strategy.md

 **Both Ethereum and Cosmos native wallets:**

 - `getAddresses` gets the addresses from the connected wallet strategy.
-This method returns the Ethereum addresses for Ethereum native wallets (strategies) and Biyachain addresses for Cosmos native wallets (strategies).
+This method returns the Ethereum addresses for Ethereum native wallets (strategies) and Biya Chain addresses for Cosmos native wallets (strategies).
 - `signTransaction` signs a transaction using the corresponding wallet type method (`signCosmosTransaction` for Cosmos native wallets, `signEip712TypedData` for Ethereum native wallets)
 - `sendTransaction` signs a transaction using the corresponding wallet type method (needs a `sentryEndpoint` passed to the options if we wanna use it on Ethereum native wallets - explanation can be found below)
 - `getWalletDeviceType` returns the wallet connection type (mobile, browser, hardware),

 **Cosmos native wallets:**

-- `signCosmosTransaction` signs an Biyachain transaction using the connected wallet strategy,
+- `signCosmosTransaction` signs an Biya Chain transaction using the connected wallet strategy,
 - `getPublicKey` get the public key for the Cosmos native wallet strategies,

 **Ethereum native wallets:**